"Group delivered a record profit before tax of £406m."

 (ii) Interest rate risk

-As at June 2018, the Group’s financial statements showed a £22m surplus (2017: £2m deficit) in respect of the defined benefits section of The Redrow Staff Pension Scheme (which closed to future accrual with effect from 1 March 2012).
-The £24m improvement is mainly due to the increase in corporate bond yields along with a decrease in the market’s long-term expectations for inflation which have served to decrease the liability values.
-In addition new census data used for the Actuarial Valuation at 30 June 2017 was incorporated which reduced the benefit obligation by £5m.
+As at June 2019, the Group’s financial statements showed a £18m surplus (2018: £22m surplus) in respect of the defined benefits section of The Redrow Staff Pension Scheme (which closed to future accrual with effect from 1 March 2012).
+The £4m reduction is mainly due to the decrease in the discount rate together with an allowance for GMP equalisation.

 Group Finance Director